Disclosure: Where buying information is included, affiliate links are used where available.

 Select colors and order here for £90 GBP, or about US $137.
 Delivery will take at least a month.

 An open-side Chinese smartphone headset that can hold phones from 4.5 to 6.0 inch screen sizes.
-Order from the official company site for 149 yuan (about $23) or from AliExpress for $38 or GearBest for $25.
+Order from the official company site for 149 yuan (about $23) or from AliExpress for $41 or GearBest for $25.
+A very similar headset called Force1 is available on Amazon for $30.

 The open-sided design makes it easy to access the screen to switch apps or to interact with the applications, and allows the headset to fold flat for carrying or storage.